Gene Fullmer vs. Sugar Ray Robinson (2nd meeting)

 - Referee: Frank Sikora

-World Middleweight Title (first defense by Fullmer)
+- World Middleweight Championship (1st defense by Fullmer)

 - Fullmer was a 3½-1 favorite.

-- The Associated Press reported: "Alert to charges that Fullmer was guilty of rabbit punching and Robinson of continuous holding in their first bout, The Illinois Athletic Commission advised it's referees to penalize the fighters for any violations."
+- The Associated Press reported: "Alert to charges that Fullmer was guilty of rabbit punching and Robinson of continuous holding in their first bout, the Illinois Athletic Commission advised it's referees to penalize the fighters for any violations."

-- Introduced in the ring prior to the bout were Carmen Basilio, Kid Gavilan, Joe Louis, and Barney Ross.
+- Introduced in the ring prior to the bout were Carmen Basilio, Kid Gavilan, Joe Louis and Barney Ross.

 - Robinson knocked out Fullmer with a left hook to the chin.
 Robinson later called the blow "the most perfect punch of my career."